-Mossback Ridge Trail is a 2.1 mile lightly trafficked point-to-point trail located near Paris, Arkansas that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible year-round.
+Mossback Ridge Trail is a 3.8 mile lightly trafficked out and back trail located near Paris, Arkansas that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Named for Albert Morsbach, a settler, farmer, and teacher, this trail connects four other trails: Benefield West Loop, Greenfield, North Rim, and Signal Hill.
 Most of the walking is easy on top of the ridge.
 Watch for a variety of wildflowers and signs of black bears moving rocks and logs.
 (Yellow Blazes)